yubrot/llrl/README.md

 llrl was originally started by learning [LLVM Kaleidoscope Tutorial](https://llvm.org/docs/tutorial/index.html) in Rust.
 This tutorial is great for learning LLVM frontend basics, but as [the tutorial conclusion suggests](https://llvm.org/docs/tutorial/OCamlLangImpl8.html), there are a lot of things to do to make our compiler more practical.

-The goal of llrl is not to create a modern, practical programming language.
+The goal of llrl is **not** to create a modern, practical programming language.
 Instead, llrl focuses to make a compiler [self-hosted](<https://en.wikipedia.org/wiki/Self-hosting_(compilers)>).
-To achieve this with [LLVM-C API](https://llvm.org/doxygen/group__LLVMC.html), we need to implement more language features like strings, pointers, etc. On the other hand, Implementing self-hosting compiler does not require a rich runtime system including garbage collections, exception handling, etc.
+To achieve this with [LLVM-C API](https://llvm.org/doxygen/group__LLVMC.html), we need to implement more language features like strings, pointers, etc. On the other hand, Implementing self-hosting compiler does not require a rich runtime system including garbage collections, exception handling, etc. llrl uses [Boehm garbage collector](https://en.wikipedia.org/wiki/Boehm_garbage_collector) and does not support any exception mechanism (error handling is mainly done with the `Result` type).

 This goal has been achieved and can be tested by `make self-hosting` in `llrl1/`.